MarinaGoto/wit_summit2020/README.md

-# WiT Oslo Summit 2020 Spalsh
+# WiT Oslo Summit 2020 Splash

 Splash for the WiT Oslo Summit 2020